Crepidotus spp.

 Cap: See figure captions.

-Gills: Radiating from point of attachment; gills at first white,
+Gills: Radiating from point of attachment.

 Spore print: Brownish.

-Stipe: Absent, attached to substrate by a short, hairy plug of
+Stipe: Absent, attached to substrate by a short, hairy plug

-tissue.
+of tissue.

 Veil: None.